ml-evs/vfmcpp/README.md

 ###To-do

-- Open filaments ('strings') with either dummy, curvature-preserving endpoints, image vortices or fixed ends.
 - More post-processing to check conservation laws.
-- Observe the effect of altering the reconnection algorithm to non-dissipative from ultra-dissipative.
-- Improve user experience for setting initial conditions by providing various input files and parameters.
 - Charged filaments, initially with electrons fixed to particular mesh points, but hopefully eventually with the ability to move along the filament.
 - Better visualisation, either using VTK or the like with Python, or by falling back to existing MATLAB work.
 - Dynamically scaling mesh size during 'interesting' dynamics, i.e. perform reconnections at much higher resolution.